SuperJedi224/ForceLang/docs/stdlib/root.md

 if <value>
 ```

-Requires the next line to have an indentation level at least as great as that of the current line.
+Requires the next line to have an indentation level at least as great as that of the current line, throwing an `IndentationException` otherwise.

 If `<value>` is falsy:
  - If the next line has the same indentation level as the current line, skip to the line after